mqsoh/old-projects/README.rst

 #.
 I'm a developer, but I'm not developing for ChromeOS.
 #.
 It disables the verified boot.
 #.
 It takes longer to boot up due to a warning about the lack of verification.
 #.
-The warning has a big computer thing frowning at me and I want happiness in
+The warning has a big computer thing frowning at me that is annoying.
-   my life.

 Truss is meant to facilitate development in the cloud.
 To get stuff off my remote development server, I would frequently run `python -m SimpleHTTPServer`.